 Important note: During an emergency, and particularly on Shabbos, people sometimes search for a Hatzolah volunteer they are familiar with; by going to his house or calling him on the phone.

 We strongly discourage this practice.
 It is potentially dangerous because it delays getting help quickly, especially during a severe or potentially life threatening medical emergencies.

 In any medical emergency, immediately call the Hatzolah hotline number.
 All of our volunteers are highly trained and professional, and capable of handling all medical emergencies.

-If you would like a specific volunteer to come, do not delay calling Hatzolah in order to call him or uk essays.
+If you would like a specific volunteer to come, do not delay calling Hatzolah in order to call him.
 When you call the Hatzolah hotline, after giving the dispatcher the information, you can request that they also send over a particular volunteer if he is available.